Carleton College: Rivalries

 Carleton's biggest athletic rival is St. Olaf College, located on the other side of Northfield.
 The Knights and the Oles contest six trophies in yearly matchups.
-The first trophy, The Goat, was created in 1913 and goes to the winning men's basketball team.
+The first trophy, "The Goat", was created in 1913 and goes to the winning men's basketball team.
+Carleton competes with Macalester College in the "Brain Bowl" for "The Book of Knowledge" trophy.

-Accomplishments

-Carleton won its first and only team national title in 1980 when the men's cross country team won the NCAA division three cross country national championship.

 Club sports

+Ultimate Frisbee

-The student-run Ultimate clubs have had the national success; the school's top men's team, Carleton Ultimate Team (CUT), and women's team, Syzygy, are perennial national contenders in the USA Ultimate College Division I tournaments.
-CUT has qualified annually for nationals since 1989, and won the National Championship in 2001, 2009, 2011, and 2017.
+The student-run Ultimate clubs have had national success; the school's top men's team, Carleton Ultimate Team (CUT), and women's team, Syzygy, are perennial national contenders in the USA Ultimate College Division I tournaments.
+CUT has qualified annually for nationals since 1989, and won the National Championship in 2001, 2009, 2011, 2017, and 2025.
 Syzygy has qualified for women's nationals all but one year since 1987, and won the National Championship in 2000.
-The other men's Ultimate team, the Gods of Plastic, won the 2010 and 2012 College Division III Open National Championships, and the other women's Ultimate team, Eclipse, won the College Division III Women's nationals in 2011, 2016, and 2017.
+The other men's Ultimate team, originally named the Gods of Plastic (GoP) and renamed Carleton House of Pancakes (CHOP) in 2021, won the 2010 and 2012 College Division III Open National Championships.
+Eclipse, another women's ultimate team at the college, won the College Division III Women's nationals in 2011, 2016, and 2017.
+Eclipse finished as Women's Division III runners up in sequential years in 2023 and 2024.

+Other Sports

 Carleton founded the first women's rugby club in the state of Minnesota in 1978 and went on to win the Division III National Championship in 2011.

 In popular culture

 Pamela Dean set her fantasy novel Tam Lin (1991) at a fictional "Blackstock College", based on Dean's alma mater, Carleton.
 Dean's author's note begins, "Readers acquainted with Carleton College will find much that is familiar to them in the architecture, landscape, classes, terminology, and general atmosphere of Blackstock."
 Blackstock's buildings were given names that reference their counterparts at Carleton (e.g. Watson Hall becomes Holmes Hall, referring to Sherlock Holmes; Burton Hall becomes Taylor Hall, referring to the marriages of Richard Burton and Elizabeth Taylor).

-The educational video game series The Oregon Trail was initially created by three Carleton students.

-The 1996 film D3: The Mighty Ducks was partially filmed on Carleton's campus.

-Ben Wyatt, a character from NBC's Parks and Recreation, graduated from Carleton with a Bachelor of Arts in Political Science.